pitambarkhanra/energy_landscape_analysis/Conventional/README.md

 # What is this repository?

 The code in this folder provides the MATLAB code of key functions to perform the energy landscape analysis on multi-variate time series data like fMRI data using the conventional gradient-ascent algorithm to maximize the likelihood estimation and to estimate the parameter values.
-Also this repository will estimate the four discrepancy measures proposed in Khanra *et al.* (2023).[PK: It will not calculate the ND and permutation test results.
+The code in this folder estimates the four discrepancy measures proposed in Khanra *et al.* (2023).[PK: It will not calculate the ND and permutation test results.
 These are the basic codes to calculate energy landscape analysis, estimate the parameter values and estimate the discrepancy measures.
 In this code we are calculating d1 and d2.
 Users need to take the ratio only to calculate ND.]
 [NM: But users do not want to take the ratio themselves.
 Don't make them work.
 We need to work.][PK: I have updated the code and also the output section here]

 # Required software and packages: